Be a hunger-fighting hero.

 Can I bring food to donate?

 Of course, we welcome that!
 We always appreciate donations of tuna and peanut butter or other suggested items.
-If you are interested in coordinating a food drive, check out our Give Food section.
+If you are interested in coordinating a food drive, check out the Give Food section of our Donate page.

 Can children volunteer?

 Yes!
 We accept volunteers who are 14 (in high school) or older.
 They can volunteer without a parent or guardian in our warehouse helping sort through donations or stock shelves.

 Do you accept people who need to do community service?